eslint/eslint/docs/src/rules/no-invalid-this.md

 title: no-invalid-this
 rule_type: suggestion
 handled_by_typescript: true
-extra_typescript_info: Note that technically, TypeScript will only catch this if you have the "strict" or "noImplicitThis" flags enabled.
+extra_typescript_info: Note that, technically, TypeScript will only catch this if you have the `strict` or `noImplicitThis` flags enabled.
 These are enabled in most TypeScript projects, since they are considered to be best practice.
 ---